China's Lenovo sees RIM as M&A option, CFO says

 "Research in Motion has made an important contribution to information and communications technology in Canada, a sector that is so important to the Canadian economy.
 We hope they continue to do so well into the future," Paradis said in an emailed response to the Lenovo comments on Thursday.

-Lenovo's acquisition trail over the past few years, such as the purchase of Germany's Medion in 2011 and IBM's PC business in 2005, has sparked market talk that it could be interested in handset makers such as RIM and Nokia Oyj NOK1V.HE.
+Lenovo's acquisition trail over the past few years, such as the purchase of Germany's Medion in 2011 and IBM's PC business in 2005, has sparked market talk that it could be interested in handset makers such as RIM and Nokia Oyj.

 Lenovo executives have denied on separate occasions last year that there were such plans.